EduardoPOA/OpenAISmartJava/README.md

 - Activation through resource context menu or shortcut
 - Choose from multiple models, with text-davinci-003 as the default
 - Set the maximum number of tokens to use for each code generation request, with a default of 2000

+## IDE for maintenance

+- You should only use Eclipse IDE for RCP and RAP Developers to edit this plugin.